e10v/tea-tasting/README.md

 ### Group by units

-By default, tea-tasting assumes that data are grouped by randomization units (e.g. users).
-But sometimes one might want to use clustered error, perform multilevel modelling, or other methods that rely on more detailed data (e.g. visits).
+By default, tea-tasting assumes data are grouped by randomization units, such as users.
+But sometimes one might want to use clustered error, perform multilevel modelling, or other methods that rely on more detailed data, such as visits.

 To do that: